department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/independent-living.md

 <div class="va-introtext">

-If your service-connected disability limits your ability to perform activities of daily living (like bathing, dressing, accessing the community, and interacting with others), we may provide independent-living services.
+If your service-connected disability limits your ability to perform activities of daily living (like bathing, dressing, accessing the community, and interacting with others), you may be able to get independent-living services.
 You may also receive these services as you work to find a job if that’s a goal you and your Vocational Rehabilitation Counselor (VRC) have created.
 In both cases, your counselor can help you restore your daily-living activities.
 Find out if you’re eligible for independent-living services.

 </div>